PRANAYAMA TEACHER TRAINING COURSE

 In Pokhara, Nepal

-What you will learn in Pranayama breathwork training?
+What you will learn in Pranayama training?

 • Learn Pranayama in the right manner